Questions That Always Puzzle People

 I solely depend on my own abilities.
 And if I fuck up, it is my fuck up only.

-The way the world functions it does not make much sense to me.
-So, while I am still here, why not try something different?
+Modern world does not make much sense to me.
+So, while I am still here, why not be part of it on my own terms?